OP-TEE/optee_os/README.md

 ### Build
 	$ cd $HOME/devel/optee_os
 	$ CROSS_COMPILE=arm-linux-gnueabihf- make

+Default build targets stm platform orly2.
+Compilation of cannes is performed using cannes flavor:

+	$ PLATFORM_FLAVOR=cannes CROSS_COMPILE=arm-linux-gnueabihf- make

+To build vexpress, one have to change the default platform using command:

+	$ PLATFORM=vexpress CROSS_COMPILE=arm-linux-gnueabihf- make

 #### Compiler flags
 To be able to see the full command when building you could build using following